lsst/rucio_register/README.md

 variable **RUCIO_REGISTER_CONFIG**.

 ```
-rucio-integration-register --repo /repo/main --collections HSC/runs/PDR2/PDR2-VVDS-FR/w_2024_02_DM-40654/step2a/group'*' --dataset-type visitSummary --rucio-dataset Dataset/HSC/runs/PDR2/PDR2-VVDS-FR/w_2024_02_DM-40654/step2a -C config.yaml
+rucio-integration-register --repo /repo/main/test --collections HSC/runs/PDR2/PDR2-VVDS-FR/w_2024_02_DM-40654/step2a/group'*' --dataset-type visitSummary --rucio-dataset Dataset/HSC/runs/PDR2/PDR2-VVDS-FR/w_2024_02_DM-40654/step2a -C config.yaml
 ```

-This command looks for files registered in the butler repo "/repo/main" using the "dataset-type" and "collections" arguments to query the butler.
+This command looks for files registered in the butler repo "/repo/main/test" using the "dataset-type" and "collections" arguments to query the butler.
+Note that the repo name's suffix is the Rucio "scope".
+In this example, that scope is "test".

 The resulting datasets' files are registered with Rucio, as specified in the "config.yaml" file.
 Additionally, those files are registered with the Rucio dataset specified by the "rucio-dataset" argument.

 ## config.yaml

-The config.yaml file includes information which specifies the Rucio RSE to use, the Rucio scope, the local root of the RSE (as seen in the resource paths returned from the Butler), and the URL prefix of the location where Rucio stores the files.
+The config.yaml file includes information which specifies the Rucio RSE to use, the Rucio scope, the local root of the RSE, and the URL prefix of the location where Rucio stores the files.